guilhemmarchand/trackme/docs/userguide.rst

 ::

-   | from lookup:acme_assets_cmdb | eval _time=strftime(lookupLastUpdated, "%s")
+   | from lookup:acme_assets_cmdb | eval _time=strftime(lastupdate, "%s")

-If our lookupLastUpdated would have been in a human readable format, we could have used the stptime function to convert it into an epoch time, for example:
+If our lastupdate would have been in a human readable format, we could have used the stptime function to convert it into an epoch time, for example:

 ::

-   | from lookup:acme_assets_cmdb | eval _time=strptime(lookupLastUpdated, "%d/%m/%Y %H:%M:%S")
+   | from lookup:acme_assets_cmdb | eval _time=strptime(lastupdate, "%d/%m/%Y %H:%M:%S")

 *Applied to TrackMe in the Elastic Sources UI creation:*